vihanti/vihanti.com/README.md

 yarn serve
 ```

 After making changes, submit a [pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-requests) to github.
-When the change has been approved, merge it to the master branch.
+When the change has been approved, merge it to the main branch.
 This will automatically trigger deployment to production.

 ### Compiles and minifies for production
 ```